Praise for Deliverance

 A Prayer for Vindication and Deliverance

-43 1 Judge me, O God, And plead my cause against a nation not pious, From a man of deceit and perverseness Thou dost deliver me, 2 For thou 'art' the God of my strength.
-Why hast Thou cast me off?
-Why mourning do I go up and down, In the oppression of an enemy?
-3 Send forth Thy light and Thy truth, They—they lead me, they bring me in, Unto Thy holy hill, and unto Thy tabernacles.
-4 And I go in unto the altar of God, Unto God, the joy of my rejoicing.
-And I thank Thee with a harp, O God, my God.
-5 What! bowest thou thyself, O my soul?
-And what! art thou troubled within me?
-Wait for God, for still I confess Him, The salvation of my countenance, and my God!
+43 1 Judge me, O God, and plead my cause against an ungodly nation; deliver me from the deceitful and unrighteous man.
+2 For thou art the God of my strength: why hast thou cast me off? why go I about mourning because of the oppression of the enemy?
+3 Send out thy light and thy truth: they shall lead me, they shall bring me to thy holy mount, and unto thy habitations.
+4 Then will I go unto the altar of God, unto the God of the gladness of my joy: yea, upon the harp will I praise thee, O God, my God.
+5 Why art thou cast down, my soul? and why art thou disquieted within me? hope in God; for I shall yet praise him, [who is] the health of my countenance, and my God.

 Former Deliverances and Present Troubles

-9 In anger Thou hast cast off and causest us to blush, And goest not forth with our hosts.
-10 Thou causest us to turn backward from an adversary, And those hating us, Have spoiled for themselves.
-11 Thou makest us food like sheep, And among nations Thou hast scattered us.
-12 Thou sellest Thy people—without wealth, And hast not become great by their price.
-13 Thou makest us a reproach to our neighbours, A scorn and a reproach to our surrounders.
-14 Thou makest us a simile among nations, A shaking of the head among peoples.
-15 All the day my confusion 'is' before me, And the shame of my face hath covered me.
-16 Because of the voice of a reproacher and reviler, Because of an enemy and a self-avenger.
+9 But thou hast cast off, and put us to confusion, and dost not go forth with our armies; 10 Thou hast made us to turn back from the adversary, and they that hate us spoil for themselves; 11 Thou hast given us over like sheep [appointed] for meat, and hast scattered us among the nations; 12 Thou hast sold thy people for nought, and hast not increased [thy wealth] by their price; 13 Thou makest us a reproach to our neighbours, a mockery and a derision for them that are round about us; 14 Thou makest us a byword among the nations, a shaking of the head among the peoples.
+15 All the day my confusion is before me, and the shame of my face hath covered me, 16 Because of the voice of him that reproacheth and blasphemeth; by reason of the enemy and the avenger.

 A Song for the King's Marriage

-6 Thy throne, O God, 'is' age-during, and for ever, A sceptre of uprightness 'Is' the sceptre of Thy kingdom.
-7 Thou hast loved righteousness and hatest wickedness, Therefore God, thy God, hath anointed thee, Oil of joy above thy companions.
-8 Myrrh and aloes, cassia! all thy garments, Out of palaces of ivory Stringed instruments have made thee glad.
-9 Daughters of kings 'are' among thy precious ones, A queen hath stood at thy right hand, In pure gold of Ophir.
+6 Thy throne, O God, is for ever and ever; a sceptre of uprightness is the sceptre of thy kingdom: 7 Thou hast loved righteousness, and hated wickedness; therefore God, thy God, hath anointed thee with the oil of gladness above thy companions.
+8 Myrrh and aloes, cassia, are all thy garments; out of ivory palaces stringed instruments have made thee glad.
+9 Kings' daughters are among thine honourable women; upon thy right hand doth stand the queen in gold of Ophir.